basho-labs/little_riak_book/en/03-developers.md

 in parts.
 Map will be executed per object to convert/extract some value, then those mapped values will be reduced into some aggregate result.
 What do we gain from this structure?
-It's predicated on the idea that it's cheaper to move the algorithms to where the data lives, than to transferring massive amounts of data to a single server to run a calculation.
+It's predicated on the idea that it's cheaper to move the algorithms to where the data lives, than to transfer massive amounts of data to a single server to run a calculation.

 This method, popularized by Google, can be seen in a wide array of NoSQL